1EdTech Enterprise Services Specification

 |To register any comments or questions about this specification, please visit: http://www.imsglobal.org/developers/ims/imsforum/categories.cfm?catid=20|

 1EdTech Consortium, Inc. ("1EdTech") is publishing the information contained in this 1EdTech Enterprise Services Specification ("Specification") for purposes of scientific, experimental, and scholarly collaboration only.

 1EdTech makes no warranty or representation regarding the accuracy or completeness of the Specification.

 This material is provided on an "As Is" and "As Available" basis.

 The Specification is at all times subject to change and revision without notice.

 It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.

-Please refer to Document Name: IMS Enterprise Services Specification Revision: 11 June 2004
+Please refer to Document Name: 1EdTech Enterprise Services Specification Revision: 11 June 2004